arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DriverConfiguration.md

 The exception to this is cursor related requests made to an ArangoDB `Cluster` deployment.
-The coordinator that handles an initial query request (that results in a `Cursor`) will save some in-memory state in that coordinator, if the result of the query is to big to be transfer back in the response of the initial request.
+The coordinator that handles an initial query request (that results in a `Cursor`) will save some in-memory state in that coordinator, if the result of the query is too big to be transfer back in the response of the initial request.

 Follow-up requests have to be made to fetch the remaining data.
 These follow-up requests must be handled by the same coordinator to which the initial